 Diagrams with beads have been introduced by Kricker and Garoufalidis (see \cite{Kr}, \cite{GaKr}).
 A presentation of $\B$ which uses the first cohomology classes of diagrams is already present in \cite{Roz}.
-Vogel explains me this point of view for diagrams with beads.\\
+Vogel explained me this point of view for diagrams with beads.\\

 Let $G$ be the multiplicative group $\{b^n,\,n\in\ZZ\}\simeq (\ZZ,+)$ and consider its group algebra $R=\QQ G =\QQ[b,b^{-1}]$.
-We denote by $a\mapsto \overline a$ the involution of the $\QQ$-algebra $R$ sending $b$ to $b^{-1}$.\\ A diagram with beads in $R$ is an $\emptyset$-diagram with the following supplementary data: The beads which consist of a map $f:E\go R$ from the set of oriented edges of $K$ such that if $-e$ denotes the same edge than $e$ with opposite orientation, one has $f(-e)=\overline{f(e)}$.\\ We will represent the beads by some arrows on the edges with label in $R$.
-The value of the bead $f$ on $e$ is given by the product of these labels and we won't represent the beads with value $1$.
-So one has the notations:
+Let $a\mapsto \overline a$ be the involution of the $\QQ$--algebra $R$ that maps $b$ to $b^{-1}$. \\ A diagram with beads in $R$ is an $\emptyset$--diagram with the following supplementary data: The beads form a map $f\co E\go R$ from the set of oriented edges of $K$ such that if $-e$ denotes the same edge than $e$ with opposite orientation, one has $f(-e)=\overline{f(e)}$. \\ We will represent the beads by some arrows on the edges with label in $R$.
+The value of the bead $f$ on $e$ is given by the product of these labels and we will not represent the beads with value $1$.
+So with graphical notations, we have:

-The loop degree of a diagram with beads $K$ is the rank of the first homology group of the underlying graph. \\ Let $\A^R(\emptyset)$ denotes the quotient of the $\QQ$-vector space generated by diagrams with beads in $R$ by the following relations: \begin{enumerate} \item (AS) \item The (IHX) relations are to be consider only near an edge with bead $1$. \item PUSH: \item Multilinearity: \end{enumerate} $\A^R(\emptyset)$ is graded by the loop degree:
+The loop degree of a diagram with beads is the first Betti number of the underlying graph. \\ Let $\A^R(\emptyset)$ be the quotient of the $\QQ$--vector space generated by diagrams with beads in $R$ by the following relations: \begin{enumerate} \item (AS) \item The (IHX) relations should only be considered near an edge with bead $1$. \item PUSH: \item Multilinearity: \end{enumerate} $\A^R(\emptyset)$ is graded by the loop degree: